ocroz/wsl2-pres/transcript.md

 In brief, `wsl2-boot` does the following at every Windows reboot:
 - It makes sure that all WSL network resources are deleted cleanly,
-- It creates the WSL network, and connect the Hyper-V VMs to it,
+- It creates the WSL network, and connects the Hyper-V VMs to it,
 - It fetches the DNS information from the current connected network, and starts WSL with this information,
 - It assigns a fixed IP to WSL, patches the DNS information, and optionally starts few services, like crond which can trigger other actions in background.